 If you are one of the 350 million Americans suffering from Arthritis or one of the even higher numbers of those struggling with joint pain, stick around to find out our top five recommended CBD creams that will help relieve your symptoms with ease!

 What is CBD, and How Can it Help with Arthritis and Joint Pain?

-Cannabidiol, more commonly known as CBD, is the non-psychoactive compound found within marijuana and is responsible for a host of the medicinal benefits that the plant has to offer.
-Similarly to THC, CBD binds to cannabinoid receptors located throughout the body to aid in the relief of a multitude of symptoms from anti-inflammatory properties to offering potent pain relief.
+Cannabidiol, more commonly known as CBD, is the non-psychoactive compound found within the hemp plant and is responsible for a host of the medicinal benefits that the plant has to offer.
+CBD binds to cannabinoid receptors located throughout the body to aid in the relief of a multitude of symptoms from anti-inflammatory properties to offering potent pain relief.

 There has been a multitude of studies which have revealed the true anti-inflammatory potential of CBD, which has led to topical products raising in popularity as a non-psychoactive way to treat muscle soreness, inflammation and arthritic pain fast.

 Applying Hemp-derived CBD in topical form to problem areas can improve joint dexterity in athletes & ease pain and swelling in people living with arthritis.

 With that being said, the market is indeed saturated in CBD topical products all boasting to offer amazing effects, so for those who are new to the industry, it can be particularly overwhelming.